kabillanta/gemini-vtvbot/README.md

+This project was created before the development of multimodal AI systems.

 ## Gemini Voice to Voice Bot

 Voice-to-Voice Interactive Chatbot project.
 This endeavor seamlessly integrates cutting-edge technologies such as Google Speech Recognition and Google Generative AI to offer a captivating chat experience driven entirely by voice interactions.